 Is that you Yisus?

 I was awake up until lake Baikal, and then I fell asleep.
 When I woke up we were already over Canada.
 I lost the snow this time because of being a sleepyhead, but I am not even sure if it there was any light by the time we flew over it.

-After waking up food was offered, I think it was the third of the flight already and they hadn’t given me the first one because of being fast asleep (the second one was the noodles that were around), no complaints either.
+After waking up, they offered food.
+I think it was the third of the flight already, and they hadn’t given me the first one because of being fast asleep.

 THIS IS AMEEEeeeEEeeeRICA!